lyndachiwetelu/Safespace-iOS/README.md

 Find therapists and book sessions with them.
 Have your sessions online via chat, voice or video call

 ### Technologies used
-WebRTC
+- WebRTC
-Socket
+- Socket.IO
-PeerJS ( On the server side for signaling and for web client) Swift
+- PeerJS ( On the server side for signaling and for web client)
+- Swift

 ### How to run:
 [Upcoming Info]